-Maybe you're not the next Michael Phelps or Hope Solo.
-But you can still set an Olympic-size fitness goal for yourself, even if you've never tried a sport before.
-Examples of fitness goals could be a century ride -- (a 100-mile bike ride in less than a day).
-Or you could train for a triathlon (a series of three endurance events, often swimming, cycling, and running) or join a sports league.
+Maybe you're not going to be a superstar athlete.
+But you can still set a big fitness goal for yourself, even if you've never tried a sport before.
+Examples of fitness goals could be a century ride (a 100-mile bike ride in less than a day).
+Or you could train for a triathlon (a series of three endurance events, often swimming, cycling, and running), or join a sports league.

-You may get bored with the exact same workout routine every day.
-And when you do the same activity all the time, your muscles adapt to it after six to eight weeks.
+You may get bored doing the same workout every day.
+And after you do the same activity all the time for 6 to 8 weeks, your muscles adapt to it.
 You burn fewer calories and build less muscle.
-Keep boredom at bay with interval training (run really fast for one minute, then at a moderate speed for two) and strength training and cardio activities like swimming, spinning, and kickboxing.
+Try interval training: Step up your pace for a minute, then slow down, and repeat.
+Try strength training and cardio activities like swimming, indoor cycling, and kickboxing.

-If it's been a while since you've revved your heart rate, talk to your doctor before you start exercising if you're over 45 (men) or 55 (women).
+If you're not active now, talk to your doctor before you start exercising if you're over 45 (men) or 55 (women).
 It's also a good idea to get a doctor's OK if you have a health problem or take regular medication.
-Keep in mind that slow and steady wins the race.
-Doing too much too soon can lead to injuries and burnout.
-Start working out slowly: three days a week for 30 minutes.
-Then gradually increase your time and intensity.
+To avoid injuries and burnout, start working out slowly: 3 days a week for 10-15 minutes.
+Then gradually add time and intensity.

 Unless your workout is really long or tough, you don't need a special sports drink with electrolytes.
 Water works just fine.
 Drink plenty: If you're dehydrated, your muscles may cramp, and you raise your risk of heat exhaustion and heatstroke.
-Two hours before you exercise, drink about 2 to 3 cups of water, and about 1 cup every 10-20 minutes during your routine.
+Two hours before you exercise, drink about 2 to 3 cups of water.
+During your routine, drink about 1 cup every 10-20 minutes.
 Keep drinking after you're done exercising, too.

-Even though your goal -- a marathon, for example -- might center on cardio, you should practice strength or resistance training, too.
+Even if your goal -- a marathon, for example -- might center on cardio, you should practice strength or resistance training, too.
 Strong muscles burn more calories, help prevent injuries, and build stronger bones.
-Work muscles on weight machines, with handheld equipment like free weights, kettlebells, or resistance bands, or by doing exercises like push-ups.
-Make sure to rest each muscle group, such as biceps and triceps, at least two days between strength workouts.
+Work muscles on weight machines, with hand-held equipment like free weights, kettlebells, or resistance bands, or by doing exercises like push-ups.
+Rest each muscle group, such as biceps and triceps, at least 2 days between strength workouts.

 You need the right clothes and shoes when you work out.
 It's not about looking good (although that can't hurt) -- it's about feeling comfortable.
 It's no fun to walk, run, or bike if you have flapping sleeves or flimsy shoes.
 Ask the experts at a sporting goods store for help.
 Look for fabrics that draw moisture away from your body -- not sweat-absorbing cotton.
 In cool temperatures, wear layers that you can peel off as you warm up.